MartinSalias/AgileArch/basics/agile_recap.md

 ### Agile is a cultural approach

 I find the frequent usage of "Agile Methodologies" somewhat unfortunate.
 Some people still thinks that Agile is just a different way to run projects, but it is way beyond this.
-As Kent Beck used to say about XP, it is about **social change**.
+As Kent Beck used to say about XP, it is about _social change_.

-As pretentious as the "social change" might sound, Agile is mostly about moving from __centralized__ decision-making and high-specialization to an environment of __shared__ decision-making and high-collaboration.
+As pretentious as **social change** might sound, Agile is mostly about moving from _centralized_ decision-making and high-specialization to an environment of _shared_ decision-making and high-collaboration.
 This is somehow subversive in the sense of potentially breaking change of commands, which quickly push for a different distribution of money, power, knowledge and so on.

 Of course, this is an ideal, but it is there, and I believe that continuous improvement only can get you close to that.
 Otherwise, improvement will slow down.